Taiwoogbonyomi/Food_Blog/README.md

 ## Testing User Stories
 * As a Site User | I want to be able to browse recipes and read instructions without needing to log in, so that I can get a feel for the site before registering.
-  * The site has been structured in a way that even without creating accout the user can browse through the recipes but they won't be able to comment, upvote or downvote any recipe.
+  * The site has been structured in a way that even without creating account, the user can browse through the recipes but they won't be able to comment, upvote or downvote any recipe.
 * As a Site User | I want to create an account, so that I can save my favorite recipes and interact with the community
   * In the navigation bar the user can click on sign up to create a new account.
 * As a Site User | I want to log in securely, so that I can comment, edit or delete my comment, upvote or downvote